bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 	$db['default']['failover'][0]['stricton'] = FALSE;
 	$db['default']['failover'][0]['failover'] = array();

-You can specify as much failovers as you like.
+You can specify as many failovers as you like.

 The reason we use a multi-dimensional array rather than a more simple one is to permit you to optionally store multiple sets of connection